Donnie/nginx-letsencrypt-multisite/README.md

 `sudo find /var/www/domain.ga/files/ -type d -exec chmod g+s {} \;`

 At this point you can visit your domain https://domain.ga and finish the Wordpress installation with the correct database credentials

+### Adding new sites
+1. Create folder in /var/www/ with files and log directory
+2. Add PHP-FPM config file into /etc/php/7.1/fpm/pool.d for the new site
+3. Add the server block to /etc/nginx/sites-available and create shortcut of it on sites-enabled
+4. Restart PHP
+5. Restart Nginx
+6. Get an SSL certificate from Let's Encrypt
+7. Add SSL server block to server configuration file in /etc/nginx/sites-available/
+8. Restart Nginx
+9. Add site to cloudflare
+10. Edit wp-config.php file and connect with database
+11. rename Facebook plugin folder if there is an error with Wordpress, it's known to create troubles while shifting hosts